writethedocs/www/docs/2014/blog/announcing-na-conference-talks.rst

 In closing
 ----------

-We’ll announce the full speaking roster soon, and you can look forward to more Portland conference announcements over the coming weeks.
+You can look forward to more Portland conference announcements over the coming weeks.

 .. _upcoming conference: http://conf.writethedocs.org/na/2014/
 .. _here: http://docs.writethedocs.org/2014/na/talks/